oyvindeh/ucss/README.md

 If you use Django, you can use the supplied Django login helper (see [example config file](https://github.com/operasoftware/ucss/blob/master/examples/config_ucss.js)).

+### Understanding the output
+While crawling, uCSS will output all URLs it visits, with response status code.
+If logged in, it will say so.
+It will also output a hash of the response body, which may be useful if you want to make sure that uCSS was successfully logged in (compare the hash of the logged in and the logged out visit).

+When the crawling is done, you will get a list of all unused selectors.
+If you've asked for a list of duplicates, that will be printed as well.

+Lastly, a summary will be printed.
+This contains the total amount of CSS selectors found, and how many used, unused and duplicates there were.

+If the output doesn't suit your needs, and you know some JavaScript, you may customize it.

 ### Customizable output
 You can configure uCSS to do logging and handle the result differently from what's default.
 Do this by adding an "output" property in the config, which can